EnduranceCode/endurancetrio-timing-exporter/README.md

     [mysqld]
     default-time-zone='+00:00'

+Save the modifications with the command `CTRL + O` and then exit the [nano text editor](https://www.nano-editor.org/) with the command `CTRL + X`.

-To apply the changes, restart the MySQL server with the following command:
+To apply the changes, restart the MySQL service and verify that everything is working as expected with the following commands:

-    sudo service mysql restart
+    sudo systemctl restart mysql
+    systemctl status mysql

 ##### Create a MySQL database